See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 My role was as an Arabic speaking cultural mediator, helping to facilitate communication between the children and our health staff and speaking to children about what they’d been through.

-Part of my role was to work with a psychologist during psychotherapeutic sessions with children aged between eight and 17, who had symptoms of trauma after leaving their homes in Syria and Iraq.
+Part of my role was to work with a psychologist during psychotherapeutic sessions with children aged between eight and 17, who had symptoms of trauma after leaving their homes.
 We ran activities that helped these children recognise the emotions they were feeling, and also help them cope with nightmares, bedwetting and any other signs of trauma and anxiety.

 A really interesting part of the therapy process used storytelling to help children deal with their trauma.
 We split patients into groups and they worked together to create a book about one or two fictional characters who had gone on a similar journey to them.